 Please refer to the System Requirements section for up-to-date information on compliance testing and platform support.

-We may port/retarget Excelsior JET to other CPUs and operating systems on consultancy basis.
+We may also port/retarget Excelsior JET to other CPUs and operating systems on consultancy basis.
 Email us if you are interested

 - What impact Excelsior JET has on my development cycle?